castore-dev/castore/README.md

 - [Redux Event Storage Adapter](./packages/redux-event-storage-adapter/README.md)
 - [In-Memory Event Storage Adapter](./packages/inmemory-event-storage-adapter/README.md)

-If the storage solution that you use is missing, feel free to create/upvote an issue, or contribute!
+If the storage solution that you use is missing, feel free to create/upvote an issue, or contribute 🤗

-### ✍️ `Command`
+### - `Command`

 Modifying the state of your application (i.e. pushing new events to your event stores) is done by executing **commands**.
 They typically consist in: